vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 ### In docker container (deployed with docker-compose)

-Run the following command in the `nebula-docker-compose/` directory to stop Nebula Graph.
+Run the following command in the `nebula-docker-compose/` directory to stop NebulaGraph.

 ```bash
 nebula-docker-compose]$ docker-compose down